antmicro/kenning/docs/source/onnx-conversion-support.rst

 ONNX support in deep learning frameworks
 ========================================

-`ONNX <https://onnx.ai/>`_ is an open format built to represent machine learning models.
+`ONNX <https://onnx.ai/>`_ is an open format created to represent machine learning models.
 The ONNX format is frequently updated with new operators that are present in the state-of-the-art models.

 This common format enables developers to use models in various frameworks, tools, runtimes and compilers.